NunoSempere/eye-of-sauron/README.md

 - open in browser.
 This might require to customize the logic for your OS+browser combination
 - save to a file.
 You can configure which folder in the .env file.
 - expand the items with enter to also show their summary
+- mark items in a cluster all as processed
+- etc.

 Similarly, for the wip twitter client: